VDBWRAIR/ngs_mapper/doc/source/analysis.rst

         . $HOME/.miseqpipeline/bin/activate

 #.
-Run the sample(this will put the project in the current directory you are in, you may want to look at the -od argument of :doc:`runsample.py`)
+Run the sample(this will put the project in the current directory you are in, you may want to look at the -od argument of :py:mod:`runsample.py <miseqpipeline.runsample>`)

     .. code-block:: bash